 - under 16 years old - if they’re both girls or both boys

 They might not need to share if they get a disability benefit and can’t share a room.
 There are different rules for adults and children - check who doesn’t have to share if they’re disabled.

 Layla lives with her partner and 4 children.
-None of them are disabled.
+None of them is disabled.

 Layla and her partner share 1 room.

-2 of Layla’s children are under 10 years old - they share 1 room.
+2 of Layla’s children are under 10 years old.
+They're both boys.

 Layla is entitled to 4 bedrooms.

 If you need a room for someone else